JuroOravec/crawlee-one/docs/playbook-12-source-control.md

 So, how do we do that?

-Crawlee One defines 2 input fields: `inputExtendUrl` and `inputExtendFromFunction`:
+CrawleeOne defines 2 input fields: `inputExtendUrl` and `inputExtendFromFunction`:

 - `inputExtendUrl` takes a plain URL, and sends a GET request to download remote config.
 - `inputExtendFromFunction` gives you freedom to download or generate the config however you wish.